Anthony42540/GatorFieldNotebook/README.md

 - Basic UI: different screen navigation via button interaction
 - Navbar implementation
 - SQL setup: hooks for connection to the database have been implemented, tables have been added, and a database class has been made for interaction
-- -Sample Saving: user can input sample information, save, and view all samples
+- Sample Saving: user can input sample information, save, and view all samples
 - Bluetooth library: implemented a base for bluetooth library implementation
+- Form Creation: user can create forms for new collections and select their forms when adding a new sample
+- Sample deletion: user can delete ALL samples from database

 ### SQLLight tables
 #### SampleForm